My chatbot moonlights as Rajinikanth (I did not authorize this)

 The bot on this site got used more than I expected — and usage is just a stress test you didn't schedule.
-One visitor talked it into a movie-villain monologue.
-Here's how I caught it, why it happened, and the two-layer fix that stopped it.
+One visitor talked it into dropping the assistant role and performing a celebrity-style monologue.
+The next tried to make it read its own instructions out loud.
+This is the whole arc: how I caught the first one, why a careful model fell for it, the layered fix, the prompt-extraction hole I found next, and the moment I got tired of patching by hand and taught the thing to heal itself.

 I built a chatbot into this site so visitors could ask about my work in plain language instead of clicking through ten blog posts.
 I figured a handful of people would try it, mostly friends being polite.
 Then it got used — more than the handful I expected.
 Most messages were real questions about my work.
 And then there was the occasional one that clearly just wanted to break it.

 That last kind is the point of this post.
 Because here's the thing nobody tells you about shipping an AI feature: adoption is a stress test you didn't schedule.
 Every new visitor is another person who might type something you never imagined.
 And the more people who show up, the more certain it becomes that one of them types something weird.
 Mine did.
-Someone asked my professional portfolio bot to scold me, in Rajinikanth style, and tell me to be a good boy.
+Someone asked my professional portfolio bot to drop the assistant role and deliver a celebrity-style monologue — a persona jailbreak, the kind of request meant to make a model stop being itself and start performing.

 I want to be honest about how I caught this, because it's the whole argument for instrumenting your AI before you think you need to.
 I did not find this bug by reading conversations.
 I have never read every conversation.
-Nobody has time for that, and at any real volume it's hopeless.
+Nobody has time for that, and anyone who says they read every message their bot sends is either lying or running a very lonely chatbot.

 What I have is the setup from my Langfuse post: every message the bot answers is two AI calls, not one.
 A fast model writes the reply, then a second model — from a different company, on purpose — grades that reply on six things: is it on-topic, accurate, in my voice, helpful, privacy-safe, and good overall.
-Any score below three auto-tags the conversation `needs-review`.
-That tag is a filtered list I actually read.
+Those scores get attached to every trace in Langfuse, so I can sort and filter by them.
+A filter for anything scoring below three is a short list — and that short list is what I actually read.

 So the Rajinikanth monologue didn't hide in a sea of normal chats.
-It scored a 2, lit up the needs-review filter, and was sitting at the top of my list the next morning like a confession.
+It scored a 2, so the moment I filtered the dashboard for low scores it floated to the top — sitting there like a confession.

 I didn't find this by reading replies.
 The system already decided which one was worth reading.